How nous™ works

 We want people to still be able to blink naturally, otherwise it may be uncomfortable trying to use nous™.
 So users of nous™ will go through a calibration process that teaches nous™ what a person's intentional/purposeful blinks look like.

-nous™ might be a useful switch access method for you, if existing assistive technologies are too difficult to use.
+nous™ is the right access method for you, if existing assistive technologies are too difficult to use.
 They may be difficult to use because you may not have the physical means of accessing them, or they may be tiring to use.

-Because nous™ only requires you to have the ability to blink reliably, it could be the perfect solution for you.
+Because nous™ only requires you to have the ability to blink reliably, it is the perfect solution for you.